vincentbarr/vincentbarr.github.com/_posts/2012-03-12-why-you-will-fail-unless.md

 ---
 layout: post
-title: "Larry Smith on Why You Will fail, Unless."
+title: "Larry Smith on Why You Will fail, Unless"
 category: essais
 excerpt: Passion, not to be confused with interest.
 ---